Harald-U/istio-on-minikube-handson/docs/exercise3.md

 kubectl get svc -n istio-system
 ```

-You can see that none of the Telemetry services is of type LoadBalancer or NodePort which means they are not accessible from the outside.
+You can see that none of the Telemetry services is of type LoadBalancer or NodePort which means there is no simple way to access them from outside the Kubernetes cluster.
 In the following examples we will use Kubernetes [port-forwarding](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#port-forward) to compensate for this.

 But first **start to generate some load** on your Bookinfo instance.
 In yet another new session enter the following commands: